guido57/PlayingOctopusSD/README.md

 ![](https://github.com/guido57/PlayingOctopusSD/blob/main/docs/Octopus-Browse.png)

-* SEARCH the Internet for all the mid files accomplishing the query.
+* SEARCH the local SD (32 GB) for all the mid files accomplishing the query.
 The words must be separated by a +   e.g. parker+charlie

-  The search can be slow!

 * Select a song.
 Then the song can be listened (on the client browser) by the embedded audio player

 * PLAY run the Octopus to play the song (mp3) on its loudspeaker and the selected track bye the tubular bells